woodpecker-ci/woodpecker/docs/docs/20-usage/20-workflow-syntax.md

 +        branch: main
 ```

-The `slack` step would be executed if one of these is true:
+The `slack` step is executed if one of these conditions is met:

 1. The pipeline is executed from a pull request in the repo `test/test`
 2. The pipeline is executed from a push to `maiǹ`